 Why is it important?

-Communities in BC rely on groundwater, rainfall and snowmelt for their freshwater supply.
 Managing fresh water is made challenging by outdated plans and tools, inadequate infrastructure and incomplete information about streams, lakes and aquifers.
 Well-researched policy, planning, and management practices can help address these issues to support our freshwater systems.